Summer's Gone

-"Summer's Gone" is a song by the British rock band, The Kinks.
+"Summer's Gone" is a song by the British rock band the Kinks.
 Released on their 1984 album Word of Mouth, the song was written by the band's core songwriter, Ray Davies.

 Release

 "Summer's Gone" was first released on Word of Mouth (the band's final album on Arista Records) in 1984, where it was the tenth and penultimate track on the album.
 Word of Mouth was a moderate success, but not as popular as the band's earlier albums for Arista.
-After which, the track was issued the next year as a single in America, rather than the Dave Davies written "Living on a Thin Line", which had been released as a promo single for radio stations, and had reached #24 on the Mainstream Rock Chart.
+After which, the track was issued the next year as a single in America, rather than the Dave Davies written "Living on a Thin Line", which had been released as a promo single for radio stations, and had reached No. 24 on the Mainstream Rock Chart.
 However, unlike "Living on a Thin Line", the song did not chart on any charts.
-"Summer's Gone" has also appeared on the 12 inch version of the "Do It Again" single, as well as the compilation album Picture Book.
+"Summer's Gone" also appeared on the 12-inch version of the "Do It Again" single, as well as the compilation album Picture Book.